 - Craft Kits from Ms. Cara (while supplies last)

 - Paper guides for using Libby, hoopla, and/or Kanopy

 I have books / other materials I’d like to donate to the library.

 The library does not accept donated materials.
 We appreciate the generosity, but don’t have the space or staff to handle patron donations.
 Currently, Closter and Englewood Libraries are accepting donations by appointment.
 Always contact a library before dropping off donations!

 Can I go inside the library?

 Yes!
 The library is open for indoor services with limited hours.
+You may visit the library for no more than 15 minutes.
 Learn more here.

 How do I know what you give me is clean?